 What can your group get involved with?

 School Shouldn't Cost: Young People's Poverty and Education Manifesto 2026-31 is full of what children and young people have said should happen to remove barriers and make school better for people living on low incomes.
-We want to share this information with all politicians running in the Scottish elections, and you can help to make this happen.

 Whole Voice network meetings

 Each term we run meetings for primary and secondary pupils and network leaders.
+The dates for meetings this term are:

+If you'd like to come along, email Kirsty at [email protected] for a meeting link.
 You can take a look at notes from previous meetings, which include top tips from schools, advice from leaders and children and young people's ideas.

 Our news - what voice network members have done: